-Mental Health Crisis Next Day Appointments and Stabilization Services existing services that provide follow up to face-to-face crisis services with timely direct crisis intervention, resolution, referral, and aftercare services.
+Mental Health Crisis Next Day Appointments and Stabilization Services resolution, referral, and aftercare services.
 This help is available for individuals who are in crisis but may not be eligible for or need ongoing services.
 The mental health NDA program was enhanced through MIDD funding by providing additional services to clients in crisis situations, such as psychiatric medication evaluations, and brief, intensive treatment appointments to engage individuals who need chemical dependency treatment.